CryptozombiesHQ/cryptozombie-lessons/3/08-functionmodifiers.md

 // Must be older than 16 to drive a car (in the US, at least).
-// We can call the `olderThan` modifier with arguments like so: function driveCar(uint _userId) olderThan(16, _userId) public {
+// We can call the `olderThan` modifier with arguments like so: function driveCar(uint _userId) public olderThan(16, _userId) {
   // Some function logic
 }
 ```

 You can see here that the `olderThan` modifier takes arguments just like a function does.
-And that the `driveCar` function passes these arguments to the modifier.
+And that the `driveCar` function passes its arguments to the modifier.

 Let's try making our own `modifier` that uses the zombie `level` property to restrict access to special abilities.